-What Issues are Included in Reconciliation Agreements in Morris County?
+What Issues are Included in Reconciliation Agreements?

 Like other marital agreements such as pre-nuptial or post-nuptial agreements, reconciliation agreements can cover a wide array of topics.
 Most commonly, reconciliation agreements will have considerations for the equitable division of assets in case of a future divorce or separation.
 Issues including child custody and child support may not be written into reconciliation agreements as those will be determined for the best interest of the child, not in accordance to the wishes of the parents.

 It is important to remember that reconciliation agreements are made with the intention of staying in the marriage, but are often entered into during a difficult or tumultuous personal time.
 For this reason, judges will be careful to examine the terms of all reconciliation agreements to ensure that neither party was coerced into agreeing to unfavorable terms in order to make a “sacrifice” or to make up for previous indiscretions.